 HL7 has a formal process for electing co-chairs, which include a 30-day call for nominations and elections at the WGM.
 Occasionally, a co-chair will resign at a point in time that occurs after the 30-day call for nominations.
-When this occurs, WGs may elect an interim co-chair by a vote of hands during their WG meeting.
-The interim chair will serve until such time that a formal election can be announced and held.
+When this occurs, WGs may select an interim co-chair by a vote of hands during their WG meeting.
+The interim co-chair will serve until such time as a formal election can be announced and held.
 Unlike an acting chair, an interim chair has all the powers, privileges and responsibilities until the formal election is held.
 Many times, the interim chair anticipates being elected during the formal election period.
 Interim co-chairs will be added to the appropriate list servers and web pages.

 Ensure that Meeting Minutes are Taken

 If you have a WG secretary or a co-chair who is responsible for taking minutes, verify that he or she will be in attendance.
 Otherwise, appoint someone in advance who will provide notes or minutes in electronic form.
 You will not be able to lead a meeting and take minutes at the same time.
-Refer to Meeting Minutes section for additional information.

 Minutes can vary widely in their depth of coverage.
-They should use the s (http://www.hl7.org/permalink/?MinutesTemplate).
+They should use the meeting minutes template.
 This template is just that—an empty file (no words) with the appropriate styles for use with meeting minutes.
 A style guide is included with the template to assist co-chairs with the look/feel of meeting minutes.

 The minutes should include: